calliope-project/calliope/doc/user/advanced_constraints.rst

 See the :ref:`listing of supply_plus configuration <abstract_base_tech_definitions>` in the abstract base tech group definitions for the additional constraints that are possible.

 ..
 Warning:: When analysing results from supply_plus, care must be taken to correctly account for the losses along the transformation from resource to carrier.
-For example, charging of storage from the resource may have a ``source_eff``-associated loss with it, while discharging storage to produce the carrier may have a different loss resulting from a combination of ``flow_eff`` and ``parasitic_eff``.
+For example, charging of storage from the resource may have a ``source_eff``-associated loss with it, while discharging storage to produce the carrier may have a different loss resulting ``flow_out_eff``.
 Such intermediate conversion losses need to be kept in mind when comparing discharge from storage with ``flow_out`` in the same time step.

 .. _conversion_plus: